apache/flink/docs/apis/batch/libs/table.md

 ----------
 The Table API provides methods to apply relational operations on DataSets, both in Scala and Java.

-The central concept of the Table API is a `Table` which is represents a table with relational schema (or relation).
+The central concept of the Table API is a `Table` which represents a table with relational schema (or relation).
 Tables can be created from a `DataSet`, converted into a `DataSet`, or registered in a table catalog using a `TableEnvironment`.
 A `Table` is always bound to a specific `TableEnvironment`.
 It is not possible to combine Tables of different TableEnvironments.

 The following sections show by example how to use the Table API embedded in  the Scala and Java DataSet APIs.